Chuwar, Queensland: Geography

 Chuwar is 6 km north of the Ipswich central business district, 32 km west of Brisbane by road.
 The suburb is known for its leafy streets and solid brick homes which line Allawah Road, Lansdowne Way and Brodzig Road.

+Mount Crosby Road runs north through the southeastern corner.

 History

 The town takes its name from the parish, which in turn was named in October 1848 by surveyor James Warner.
 The origin of the name was not recorded by Warner but it has been suggested that it was the Ugarapul name for the district or a corruption of it.

 On Friday 23 June 1876, the Kholo Bridge across the Brisbane River to Kholo (27.5650°S 152.7476°E) was officially opened.
 Due to a period of heavy rain, the river was swollen and the deck of the new bridge was 3 ft below the surface of the river.
 Determined to have a first official crossing of the bridge, a group of men pulled a buggy containing a "courageous lady" across the submerged bridge and Mrs Foote smashed a bottle against a bridge post and named the bridge.
 A banquet followed the ceremony.